Skip to content

 Orientation Constraints

-Keep end-effector upright (e.g., carrying a glass):
+Keep end-effector upright (e.g., carrying a glass).
+The UPRIGHT profile is pre-baked by create_trajopt_upright_profiles:

 Python

-# In TrajOpt profile
+# In TrajOpt plan profile — position free (0), orientation constrained (5)

 Joint Constraints